calendreco/mapbox-gl-native/docs/DEVELOP_ANDROID_OSX.md

-# Developing for Android on OSX
+# Developing for Android on OS X

 Install Oracle JDK 7+, the Android SDK, and Android Studio: